Mierdin/blog/content/bookshelf.md

 "reading".

 Since I started doing this, I'd like to share the books that I've been able to get through this way.
-I do occassionally listen to/read fiction, etc but for this list I'm focusing on books for professional development or IT process improvement.
+I do occasionally listen to/read fiction, etc but for this list I'm focusing on books for professional development or IT process improvement.
 I also don't include references, like books on Python, Go, networking, systems etc, though my physical bookshelf is quite full of those.

-# Currently Listening/Reading

-Currently, [I'm working through some more technical books](https://oswalt.dev/2020/01/returning-to-first-principles/) and will be returning to this list shortly.

 # On Deck